WikiLogic/wikilogic.github.io/README.md

 ## Set up to contribute

-Give an overview of the build tools
+Give an overview of the build tools & installation

 ### Setting up the Front End locally